 Courses and administrative duties

 Professor Dunlap teaches Civil Procedure, Domestic Violence Law, Field Placement, and Family Law Practice and serves as the Faculty Advisor for the Legal Association for Women at UMass Law.
+She is the Director of Clinical Programs & Experiential Learning.

 Professor Dunlap taught at the University of Arkansas at Little Rock, American University Law School, and the University of Baltimore Law School.